itsnoteasy/gingerham/README.md

 # gingerham
-a fork of the gingham keyboard pcb which keeps the iso 60% layout but drops the i/o expander.
+a fork of the gingham keyboard pcb which keeps the iso 60% layout but drops the i/o expander and vias.

 made with kicad 5 nightly development build.
 Upgrade if it will not open.